 - Give roots and fruits the most sun.

-- Consider moving leafy greens into slightly shadier garden areas.
+- Use leafy greens in sun or in slightly shadier garden areas.

 - Amend your soil with compost.

-- Visit your county extension office for more help.
+- Visit your county AgriLife Extension office for more help.

 - Check out the online Fall Vegetable Gardening Guide.